vechain/grant-program/applications/SydTek_VeCarbon.md

 - **Full-Time Equivalent (FTE):**  5FTE, the listed members would contribute to different deliverables based on their skill-set.
 - **Total Costs:** 29,600 USDC

-### Milestone 1 — Literature Review of VeChain and VeCarbon in the Supply Chain Industry
+### Milestone 1 — Literature Review of Blockchain Use Cases in the Supply Chain Industry

 - **Estimated duration:** 1 month
 - **FTE:**  5